MrShwhale/TMA-Character-Chart/graphs.md

  - *Default: Human*
 Status: How the character is.
 Alive, dead, a secret third thing, unknown
  - *Default: Alive*
 Mindset: How the character is feeling.
+"Semi-controlled" means that the character seems like they are partially compelled to take some of their actions.
  - *Default: Unknown*
 Summary: Short summary of what the character is in the story.
 Generally 1-3 sentences.
 Alignment: What group the character is aligned with